 The George Glass Track and Field Complex is home to the Taylor University men’s and women’s track and field programs.
 The facility is named after long-time coach George Glass, who was inducted into the TU Hall of Fame in 1977.
 This track is a 440-yard rubberized, all-weather surface and hosts specialized facilities for field events.

 TU Cross Country Course

-The Taylor University cross country course opened in the fall of 2014 with the first-ever Ray Bullock Invitational.
-The scenic and dynamic course winds through the fields and wooded areas of the Taylor Wilderness and is located at the intersection of E. 600 S. and S. 800 E., just 1.5 miles West of campus.
-This challenging course is 100% grass with a mixture of rolling hills and spectator-friendly as all mile and kilometer breaks are clearly marked.
+Located 1.5 miles west of campus, at the intersection of E. 600 S. and S. 800 E, the Taylor University cross country course opened in the fall of 2014 with the first-ever Ray Bullock Invitational.
+The scenic and dynamic course winds through the fields and wooded areas of the Taylor Wilderness.
+The course is 100% grass with a mixture of rolling hills, and it's spectator-friendly as all mile and kilometer breaks are clearly marked.

 Meier Tennis Courts

 The Meier Tennis Courts is home to the TU men’s and women’s club tennis programs.
 It offers nine newly surfaced courts with lights and bleachers for outdoor competition.